Alec Stewart: After cricket

 In 2004, Stewart became a founding director of Arundel Promotions with specific responsibility for player management and representation.
 Cricket playing clients include Paul Collingwood, Ian Bell, Ashley Giles and Matt Prior.

 In 2009, Stewart rejoined Surrey as a part-time consultant to the coaching staff specialising in batting, wicket keeping and mentoring.

 Since retiring from playing Stewart has taken on the role as the Club Ambassador for Surrey County Cricket Club and was made an executive director in 2011.

 On 17 June 2013, it was announced by Surrey County Cricket Club that Stewart would take charge of first team affairs following the sacking of Chris Adams, until a long term successor was found.
 In October 2013 the club announced that Graham Ford would become head coach in February 2014, with Stewart becoming Director of Cricket, a new position.
+In March 2024, he announced that he would be stepping down from this role at the end of the year.
+In October 2024 it was announced that Stewart would remain at the club as a part-time high-performance cricket advisor.

 He was the subject of This Is Your Life in 2003 when he was surprised by Michael Aspel while playing golf at the Royal Automobile Club in Epsom.